 (b) an individual is related to,

-(i) the individual’s spouse, as defined in Part III of the Family Law Act,
+(i) the individual’s spouse or same-sex partner, both as defined in Part III of the Family Law Act,

 (ii) the individual’s parents,

 (c) a related group is a group of individuals each of whom is related to all the other members of the group;

 (d) an employer is associated with other employers that are associated with each other if the employer is associated with any one of the others.
 O. Reg.
 175/98, s.
 11 (3); O. Reg.
 561/99, s.
 1.

 12. The payroll of workers engaged in operations carried on partly as an industry under Schedule 1 and partly as an industry not under Schedule 1 shall be rated and dealt with by the Board as if all the operations were under Schedule 1.
 O. Reg.
 175/98, s.
 12.